chrisnoonan98675/site/xl-deploy/concept/advanced-application-dependencies-example.markdown

 For detailed information about version selection, refer to [How XL Deploy checks application dependencies](/xl-deploy/concept/how-xl-deploy-checks-application-dependencies.html).

-## Updating a deployed application using the XL Deploy default GUI
+## Updating a deployed application

+### Using the default GUI

+This applies to XL Deploy version 6.2.0 and higher.

+To update the Inventory application to version 1.9.0, you would:

-1. Expand **Environments**, and then expand the environment where the application is deployed.
+1. Expand **Environments**, and then expand the environment where the Inventory 1.5.0 application is deployed.
 1. Hover over the application, click ![Explorer action menu](/images/menu_three_dots.png), and then select **Update**.
 A new tab appears in the right pane.
-1. In the new tab, select the desired version.
+1. In the new tab, select the Inventory 1.9.0 deployment package.
 You can filter the list of versions by typing in the **Search** box at the top.
 1. Click **Continue**.
 1. You can optionally:

     * View or edit the properties of a deployed item by double-clicking it
     * Click **Deployment Properties** to configure properties such as [orchestrators](/xl-deploy/concept/understanding-orchestrators.html)

-1. Click **Execute** to start executing the plan immediately.
+1. Click **Deploy** to start executing the plan immediately.

     If the server does not have the capacity to immediately start executing the plan, it will be in a `QUEUED` state until the server has sufficient capacity.

     If a step in the update fails, XL Deploy stops executing and marks the step as `FAILED`.
 Click the step to see information about the failure in the output log.

-## Updating a deployed application using the XL Deploy legacy GUI
+### Using the legacy GUI

 You can easily update a deployed application to a new version.
 For example, to update the Inventory application to version 1.9.0, you would: